 ABfinity™ antibodies are produced by transfection of mammalian cells with heavy and light chain antibody cDNAs.
 This provides you with the highest consistency between lots, eliminating the need to revalidate your assays for each lot.

 High Specificity Means More Reliable Data

 The proprietary recombinant technology employed in the production of ABfinity™ antibodies means you are assured of the greatest degree of reliability.
 Staining of nonspecific proteins is virtually eliminated while very high sensitivity is achieved.
-Invitrogen has validated this antibody in Western blotting.
+Life Technologies has validated this antibody in Western blotting.

 High Sensitivity Lets You Detect Low Levels of Target Protein

 ABfinity™ antibodies demonstrate much higher sensitivity than ordinary antibodies.
 Proteins expressed in low levels can be detected with high specificity allowing you to use less of your precious samples than with ordinary antibodies.

 Recombinant Rabbit IgG – Use Like Any Other IgG Antibody

 As with traditional IgG antibodies, gel electrophoresis of ABfinity™ antibodies produces a 150 kDa band under non-reducing conditions and 50 kDa and 25 kDa bands under reducing conditions.

 For Research Use Only.
 Not intended for any animal or human therapeutic or diagnostic use.